 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
 For short term payables the nominal costs approximate the fair value.

-The Company's financial liabilities include trade and other payables.
+The Company's financial liabilities include trade payables and accruals, other payables, borrowings and lease liabilities.

 Subsequent measurement

 The measurement of financial liabilities depends on their classification.